How To Become A Genius- The Polgár Experiment

-Bell reinvented the field of communications by creating the first telephone.
-But years earlier, he struggled in school.
-Even though he was gifted at problem-solving, it’s thought that he had trouble reading and writing, possibly as a result of dyslexia.
-He was eventually homeschooled by his mother.
-With her help, Bell learned to manage his challenges.
-And he went on to change the world.
-21
+Bell reinvented the field of communications by creating the first telephone, but years earlier, he struggled in school.
+Even though he was gifted at problem-solving, it is thought that he had trouble reading and writing, possibly as a result of dyslexia.
+He was eventually home-schooled by his mother.
+With her help, Bell learned to manage his challenges, and he went on to change the world.21

 Pablo Picasso (1881–1973)

 According to many accounts, the world-famous artist may have had dyslexia.

 Don’t think I didn’t try [to learn at school]”, he said.
 “I tried hard.
 I would start but immediately be lost”. – Pablo Picasso

 Fortunately, his father, an art teacher, encouraged him to develop his artistic talents.
 His unique vision of the world came through in his powerful works of art.
 The rest is history.23

 The master musician would, in his short life span, came to be recognised as one of the most prominent composers of his time.